 How are marginalized communities affected by the coronavirus?

 As UNICEF points out, marginalized communities can include women, elderly folks, children, people with disabilities, indigenous communities, refugees, migrants, and minorities.
 All of these groups are subject to socio-economic marginalization for many different reasons.
-Because these populations are often times reliant upon the informal economy and are more often paid under the table and without common employment benefits, they have less protection when there is an economic crisis, such as the COVID-19 pandemic.
+Because these vulnerable populations are oftentimes reliant upon the informal economy and are more often paid under the table and without common employment benefits, they have less protection when there is an economic crisis, such as the COVID-19 pandemic.

 To add to their distress, these communities often have less access to social services, political representation, and technology resources that keep more affluent communities afloat.
 Additionally, these vulnerable and marginalized populations are more prone to contracting the coronavirus because they often inhabit areas that are more densely populated to keep costs low and stay in close proximity to job opportunities.

-How to help marginalized communities during COVID-19
+How to help marginalized communities during the COVID-19 pandemic

 1. Advocate and vote

-- Make sure you are doing research before every election and voting for local representatives who advocate for the most marginalized in your community
+- Make sure you are doing research before every election and voting for local representatives who advocate for the most marginalized in your community.

-- Speak up at your work and advocate for diversity in the workplace
+- Speak up at your work and advocate for diversity in the workplace.

 2. Raise money for those in need

 The most effective way to help folks in need is to provide them with direct and immediate financial relief.
 A simple way to achieve this without leaving your home is by raising money through crowdfunding.
 Whether you want to provide food for the homeless, help pay rent for low-income families or single parents who may be struggling, or raise money for education, online fundraising is a great way to find funding for your mission.